A computer consisting of DNA strands placed in a test tube is capable of performing calculations on the square root of numbers up to 900.

 The one relating to a DNA computer is one of the paths along which research is moving.
 As one branch of computer science moves towards quantum computing, there are research groups that they rely on the power of the genetic code.

 In the specific case, to start the team coding a number through DNA, using a combination of ten building blocks.
 Each combination represents a different number up to 900 and is connected to a fluorescence marker.

 The team then controls the hybridization in such a way as to change the overall fluorescent signal to match the square root of the original number.
 The number is then deducted from the color.

 A future of biological informatics

-"The biological computer could help develop even more structured processing circuits," says Guo.
-"DNA processing is still in its infancy, but it holds great promise for solving problems that are too difficult or even impossible to handle by current silicon-based computers.".
+“The biological computer could help develop even more structured processing circuits,” says Guo.
+“DNA processing is still in its infancy, but holds great promise for solving problems that are too difficult or even impossible for current silicon-based computers to handle”.